JayMMTL/csmtl/src/pages/index.md

 heading: Customer Success MTL
 subheading: Coming soon!
 mainpitch:
+  title: CS MTL
   description: >-
-    This group is intended for professionals that lead, manage, and deliver Customer Success services in SaaS organizations.
+    This group is intended for Customer Success professionals and those interested in the profession.
-description: >-
-  We created to contribute to the growth and betterment of the Montreal Customer Success Community.
+description: Join us at our next event to network with peers from the Montreal community.
 intro:
   blurbs:
     - image: /img/coffee.png